Business plan for dog walking service

-The business will be owned and operated by Ted Mills, a renowned dog trainer of the United States.
+The business plan dog walking will be owned and operated by Ted Mills, a renowned dog trainer of the United States.
 Mills has been serving in various executive positions in major dog training centers of the United States.
 That’s why he perfectly knows how to start a dog walking business and yield profit even in the first year of launch.

 Starting even a simple business, like a dog walking business, has its own demands.
 You’d probably think, ‘before starting a dog walking business what do I need?’
-Well, the most important thing that you will need for your business is a good management.
+Well, the most important thing that you will need for your business plan dog walking is good management.
 Mills will manage the overall operations of the company and will hire only a few people in the initial phase.
 He will be assisted by his niece, Lisa Mills- a financial expert, for managing the finance of the company.

 The company aims to serve one of the richest and the busiest cities in the United States.
 The community living in the region has the annual mean household income of over $400,000 and is most of the time stuck up in its busy routine.
 That’s why we are there for them to offer our quality services of walking their beloved dogs.

 2.4 Target of the Company

 The company aims to provide highest quality service to its customers and become the best dog walking business of the New York City within three years of its launch.
 Mills also plans to launch a few more centers in other cities as well.

 The company’s financial experts have forecasted following sales and profits for the next three years of launch.

 PupWalk will be owned by Mills who has spent nearly his entire life among dogs.
 Mills was a dog lover even from his childhood.
 He has been serving in various dog training centers throughout the United States for the last 20 years.